 How It Fits With Everything Else

 For most widows in their early 60s, Social Security is the largest guaranteed lifetime income they will ever have.
-A $912 monthly difference reshapes how aggressively she has to draw down a 401(k) or IRA, how much tax she pays on those withdrawals, and how exposed she is to outliving her money.
+A $912 monthly difference reshapes how aggressively she must draw down a 401(k) or IRA, how much tax she pays on those withdrawals, and how exposed she is to outliving her money.

 What to Think Through Before Signing Anything